 Obstacle – Educating homeless families and students about available services and driving enrollment.

 Solution – The Koch Construction Empowerment Academy is a back to school event designed to assemble the key providers supporting our students and help prepare them for the new school year.
 Unlike any other, this event is targeted to homeless students and their families.
 In a fair-like environment with fun activities for the kids, we provide families access to representatives from organizations like Workforce Solutions, Goodwill Industries, Region 13 Homeless Services, Mis Cuentas, Foundation Communities, and the YMCA.
 Sharing knowledge on subjects such as college readiness and financial aid support to job training, and coordinating school supplies, haircuts and other back to school basics has made a very successful event that has become attended by hundreds of people each year.
 The cost of this program is about $4,000 each school year.

-Koch Construction company has volunteered to sponsor this event for the 2016-2017 school year.
+Koch Construction company has volunteered to sponsor this event for the 2016-2017 and 2017-2018 school years.
 Koch Construction is an Austin based company that is passionate about excellence and integrity in building practice and long lasting relationships in their work as well as in the community.

 THE NOBELITY PROJECT STUDENT ASSISTANCE PROGRAM